huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/r-studio.md

 ### Upgrade to latest R version

-The default version in R is usually a few versions behind the newest software.
+The default version in Ubuntu is usually a few versions behind the newest R version available.
 Follow the code below if you need the newest version.

 ```bash
 # -- Add the new package repository to your sources list: